Do you want to raise chickens in your backyard? Well now is the time to start planning. We love having backyard chickens.

 Is it Worth it to Have Chickens?

 We also enjoy the heck out of having them and they fit right in with our gardens and little urban farm.
 They add something so special to our backyard.

 Do you want to raise chickens in your backyard?
 We find it such a fulfilling hobby and I think if you are contemplating – go for it.
 If you have kids, what a great lesson at home for so many things.
 The possibilities are endless.
-It would actually be a whole other post.